 In the garden, herbs are easy to grow, wonderful to eat, and virtually pest-free.
 These marvelous plants add fragrance to your garden and gusto to your meals with little effort.
 Herbs require a small amount of care and attention; even those with “brown thumbs” can have success growing herbs.

 Planting herbs also creates a synergetic effect throughout the garden by contributing more to the overall health of the garden.
 For example, Chamomile (Matricaria recutita) has been called the “physician's plant” when planted near ailing plants, it is thought to help revive those sickly plants.

 Herbs, such as Thyme (Thymus vulgaris) and Mint (Mentha lamiaceae) provide a multitude of blooms and strong aromas to attract pollinators.
 Adding Fennel (Foeniculum vulgare) to your garden provides large umbel flowers for pollinators.
 From personal experience, ladybugs overwinter in the fennel plant.
 Early in spring, I have found loads of hungry ladybug larvae ready to eat those pesky pests chewing on my plants.

 Stay tuned for next week's blog where you will be able to see Part 2 to learn more about herbs.
-Don't forget to sign up for the webinar Herbs: Not Just A Pretty Face on September 9th by registering here.

 To find out what webinars or live classes are available for free click here!